 The markets of Le Havre are held on Mondays, Wednesdays, Thursdays and Sundays morning.
 A Christmas market is also taking place in December.

 Literary Festival, The Taste of Others is held in January.
 Through lectures, lectures and other cultural events, he highlights the literatures of the world.

 Original, the Fest Yves is a Breton-colored event taking place in the Saint-François district every May.

 Dixie Days is a jazz festival that takes place in June on the beaches of Le Havre and Sainte-Adresse.

 Polar à la Plage, a literary festival devoted to detective novels, is organized every year in July.
-Like the World Music Festival, Moz'aïques, it takes place in the framework of the Z'Estivales, street animations taking place all summer.
+Just like the World Music Festival, Moz'aïques, it takes place in the framework of the Z'Estivales, street events taking place all summer.